Fly Fishing Pyramid Lake Nevada for Trophy Lahontan Cutthroat Trout (20+ lb)

 - Only barbless hooks are allowed for fishing, with a limit of up to two single, double, or treble hooks per lure.

-- The use of bait is strictly forbidden, including worms, eggs, scented PowerBait, or any organic materials on hooks
+- The use of bait is forbidden, including worms, eggs, scented PowerBait, or any organic materials on hooks

 - A slot size limit is in place: only fish that are 17 to 20 inches or over 24 inches long can be kept.